jruwaard/aph_ema_handbook/docs/instruments_catalogue.md

 available for download.
 Like Ilumivu, researchers can define EMA sample schedules for their study in a web-based back-office (<https://xs.movisens.com>), using an online graphical editor.
-Once defined, participants can be invited to the study , through the back-office, to download the freely available Movisens App from Google Play store.
+Once defined, participants can be invited to the study, through the back-office, to download the freely available Movisens App from Google Play store.
 The back-office also allows researchers to monitor study compliance and download data.

-MoviSensXS EMA license costs vary from 500 to 10.000 euro's per year, depending on the required number of 'credits' which are linked to the number of EMA responses.
+MovisensXS EMA license costs vary from 500 to 10.000 euros per year, depending on the required number of 'credits' which are linked to the number of EMA responses.
 Prospect users can test platform, without functional restrictions, with a free test account.
 An EMA test-study can thus be set up and started in